 14. Go Ice Skating

-You can also find glow-in-the-dark mini putt facilities, which is always a big hit with the kids.
+You can also find glow-in-the-dark mini-putt facilities, which are always a big hit with the kids.

 16. Make a Snow Fort